EtchedPixels/FUZIX/Kernel/platform-amstradnc/README.md

 Fuzix will boot.
 (Note that it won't start at all unless the card image is at least 320kB, and instead will crash obscurely.)

+## Booting with nc200

+The NC200 emulator from the RC2014 emulator git can run the NC200 version of the system but as it currently lacks a disk change command you'll need to use the PCMCIA root file system.
+Unlike the NC100 you will need a set of genuine ROM images from your actual NC200.

+nc200 -r nc200.rom -p pcmcia.img -A fuzixboot.DSK

 ## NC100 memory map